-This process in WordPress however, is made more complex, because thousands of semi-independent programmers are involved.
+This process in WordPress however, is made more complex, because thousands of semi-independent programmers (plug-in developers) are involved.
 So avoiding coding conflicts and keeping all development schedules in sync, is difficult.

 WordPress has best-practice procedures in place to minimise potential problems, but there’s no way to offer a fail-safe guarantee.

 The unfortunate consequence of software bugs usually manifest as an unexpected functional error, that means the software can’t be used as expected in certain scenarios.
 This is obviously a major headache in itself, but sometimes bugs can even introduce an unintentional security risk.

 Although rare, hackers can use software bugs as a means to gain access to areas of a website that are designed to be secure and protected.

 This ties-in directly to WordPress’s aforementioned popularity.
 Although WordPress’s popularity brings great benefits, it also means it is targeted by those with less than good intentions.